 B. I've played wedding receptions that cost $0.00/guest, where all the food, bevvies, ice, etc. were prepared & brought in BY the guests, an hour before the Bride & Groom arrived from their Ceremony & Pictures.
-In Grange Halls, VFW's, American Legions, Barns (I mean barns) & tents with no power in the middle of nowhere.
+In Grange Halls, VFW's, American Legions, Barns (I mean barns) & tents in the middle of nowhere.

 Besides the fact that I work just as hard at either one...

 I can assure you that besides it being the happiest day of a Bride & Grooms's life, to that day, as well as being super important to share that day with their family & friends who get to be there with them,

 there's one other thing both (A) & (B) share:

 Once the Cocktail Hour is over.
 Once I introduce the wedding party, parents, special guests.
 Once I introduce, 'for the first time' the Bride & Groom as Husband & Wife.
 Once the 'First Dances', the special dances re: Father/Daughter & Mother/Son & the Toasts & then Dinner & Cake Cutting is over...

 The only thing that the guests will then remember

 Is how much fun they had dancing for the last two-three hours of the Reception.

 Tuxes versus Suits; Gowns versus Dresses; Heels versus scootin Boots; Chandeliers versus Strung Bulbs; Long Stem Wine Glasses versus Mason Jars; Three Tiered Cakes versus Cupcakes...

 None of those things matter once we're on the home stretch of the Reception.